 In-situ filming helps students see concepts applied in practice, often within the same environments and using the same equipment they may encounter during their studies.
 This type of recording usually requires additional planning due to the number of people, equipment, and preparation involved.

 For more complex filming projects, consider seeking the support of a professional videographer.
-It is possible to request videography via the Digital Experience and Engagement (Digital) team through the submit a brief or job request webpage.
+There is an option to purchase, at cost to the school, a videographer from the Digital Experience and Engagement (Digital) team through the submit a brief or job request webpage.